Murder of Rebecca Kunash: Aftermath

-In 2013, Brevard County prosecutor Chris White recalled on the case and described the murder of Kunash as one of the worst murder cases he ever prosecuted, and he revealed that Kunash's father died in 2001 while Kunash's mother moved out of the state and was still waiting for Jennings to be executed.
-White also added that he was frustrated with the long wait and felt that the victim's mother deserved some closure.
+In 2013, Brevard County prosecutor Chris White described the murder of Kunash as one of the worst murder cases he ever prosecuted, and he revealed that Kunash's father died in 2001 while Kunash's mother moved out of the state and was still waiting for Jennings to be executed.
+White said he was frustrated with the long wait, and felt that the victim's mother deserved some closure.
 Junny Martinez, whose son was raped and murdered by Mark Dean Schwab (who was ultimately executed in 2008), expressed his sympathy for Kunash over her brutal death.
-Martinez added that he himself waited for more than 18 years for the execution of his son's murderer, and remarked that the waiting period for Kunash's family lasted more than twice as long as his, which he found to be "unbelievable".
+Martinez added that he himself waited for more than 18 years for the execution of his son's murderer, and noted that the waiting period for Kunash's family lasted more than twice as long as his, which he found to be "unbelievable".

 In 2015, childhood friends and classmates of Kunash banded together to commemorate her on a social media chat.

-John Torres, a journalist for Florida Today, published an opinion piece in 2022, affirming that the case of Kunash's murder was one of the worst murder cases he had ever known and stated that Jennings deserved to be executed.
+John Torres, a journalist for Florida Today, published an opinion piece in 2022, stating that the case of Kunash's murder was one of the worst murder cases he had ever known, and that Jennings deserved to be executed.